 Emanuel Ringelblum Distinguished Professor of Jewish History, UC Davis

 Director, East Bay International Jewish Film Festival

 Former Executive Director, San Francisco Jewish Film Festival

 Former CEO, Jewish LearningWorks

 Koshland Professor of Jewish History, Stanford University

-In addition to the Board of Directors, community members help run New Lehrhaus, including veteran Lehrhaus Judaica educators Dr. Jehon Grist and Rabbi Peretz Wolf-Prusan, joined by Rachel Biale, Prof. Ariel Mayse, Rabbi Lavey Derby, and Lorraine Harris.
+In addition to the Board of Directors, community members help run New Lehrhaus, including veteran Lehrhaus Judaica educators Dr. Jehon Grist and Rabbi Peretz Wolf-Prusan.
+They are joined by Prof. Ariel Mayse, Rabbi Lavey Derby, and Lorraine Harris.